1d3o/lato-core/README.md

 # Lato Core

-A Rails engine used to develop modular admin panels.
+Lato is a Rails engine used to develop modular admin panels.
+This is the module used to initialize the panel.
 The complete documentation is inside the application panel, so you must [install](#installation) it before.

 ![Alt text](lib/screen.png "Title")